Postgraduate MSc/PgDip/PgCert

 International applicants: please check the international intakes page for the latest information and application dates.

-Managing Innovation and Information Technology (MIIT) is a multidisciplinary postgraduate degree, designed to develop multi-skilled managers who can identify and take advantage of the latest developments in information systems and technology for the benefit of their business.
+Managing Innovation and Information Technology (MIIT) is a multidisciplinary postgraduate degree, designed to develop multi-skilled managers who can identify and take advantage of the latest developments in information systems and emerging technologies for the benefit of their business.
+We explore the intricate intersection of information management and technology leadership.

-Suitable for graduates or professionals with a background in computer science or business, MIIT not only explores information systems but helps you to develop essential leadership, problem-solving and strategic skills.
+Suitable for graduates or professionals with a background in computer science or general business, MIIT not only explores information systems but helps you to develop essential leadership, problem-solving, and strategic skills.

 Placement